Meet our Faculty!

 Qiyun Dai has received a Master’s degree at Northwestern University’s Bienen School of Music (with Professor Alan Chow) as a full merit scholarship student and in which Qiyun actively participated in the Piano Pedagogy Program.
 He designed curriculum for and taught class piano for college.
 Qiyun's commitment to teaching will be a vital part of his future as a pianist.

-Pre-Piano Program TA and PR Intern
+Pre-Piano Program TA

 Emily Hollingworth is an undergraduate at Northwestern University studying oboe performance and arts administration in the Bienen School of Music.
 She has studied with Andrew Parker, Elliot Czaplewski, Michael Henoch, and is currently under the tutelage of Robert Morgan of the Lyric Opera.
 Although her primary instruments are the oboe and English horn, Emily’s love for music began when she started piano lessons at the age of four.
 She participated in various regional piano competitions, was a member of the Iowa All-State Band for oboe in high school, and earned the title of principal oboist of the Iowa All-State Orchestra in 2014.
 She also has performed in many pit orchestras for operas and musicals and was voted “Most Outstanding Pit Member” by her school’s director of Legally Blonde.
 Currently, Emily is a member of Northwestern’s premier ensemble, the Symphonic Wind Ensemble, and is a founder of her woodwind quintet.